UT-Austin-RPL/amago/README.md

 #### Vectorized Envs and `jax`
 <details>

-Some domains already parallelize computation over many environments such that `step` expects a batch of actions and returns a batch of observations.
+Some domains already parallelize computation over many environments: `step` expects a batch of actions and returns a batch of observations.
 Examples include recent envs like [`gymnax`](https://github.com/RobertTLange/gymnax) that use [`jax`](https://jax.readthedocs.io/en/latest/) and a GPU to boost their framerate:
 ```python
 import gymnax
 from amago.envs.builtin.gymnax_envs import GymnaxCompatability